alexvanboxel/airflow-gcp-k8s/README.md

 It has the ability to generate several versions (example: production + staging) on the same Kubernetes cluster.

+It will in dags and plugins from your own cloud git repository and binaries for gcs. ( a later release will auto-sync)

 For more information on Airflow go to: https://airflow.incubator.apache.org/

-The version of Airflow is master (sonetimes plus a few fixes that will get backported to Airflow)
+The version of Airflow is master (sometimes plus a few fixes that will get backported to Airflow)

 ## Requirements